Tim Maudlin: Education and career

 Maudlin graduated from Sidwell Friends School, Washington, D.C.
 Later he studied physics and philosophy at Yale University, and history and philosophy of science at the University of Pittsburgh, where he received his Ph.D. in 1986.
 He taught for more than two decades at Rutgers University before joining the Department of Philosophy at New York University in 2010.

 Maudlin has also been a visiting professor at Harvard University and Carnegie Mellon University.
 He is a member of the "Foundational Questions Institute" of the Académie Internationale de Philosophie des Sciences and has received a Guggenheim Fellowship.
 In 2015 he was elected a fellow of the American Academy of Arts & Sciences.
 He is the founder of the John Bell Institute for the Foundations of Physics in Sveta Nedilja, Hvar, Croatia.

 Since the academic year 2020–21 Maudlin is Visiting Professor at the University of Italian Switzerland.

-Tim Maudlin is married to Vishnya Maudlin; they have two children: Clio and Maxwell.
+Tim Maudlin is married to Vishnya Maudlin; they have two children.